Dear Sophie: Can I transfer my H-1B to a startup I founded? – TechCrunch

 Moreover, your startup must be able to pay you the prevailing wage for the position and for the location where your startup or the position is based.
 Prevailing wages, which are determined by the U.S. Department of Labor, are broken down into four levels based on experience, with Level I being an entry-level position and Level IV being the most experienced.

-Before filing an H-1B petition on your behalf to U.S. Citizenship and Immigration Services (USCIS), your startup’s immigration attorney will have to first submit a Labor Condition Application (LCA) for certification by the Labor Department of Labor.
+Before filing an H-1B petition on your behalf to U.S. Citizenship and Immigration Services (USCIS), your startup’s immigration attorney will have to first submit a Labor Condition Application (LCA) for certification by the Department of Labor.
 An LCA seeks to ensure that the wages and working conditions of American workers are not negatively impacted by an H-1B position.

 Equity in a company and stock options are not considered wages in the H-1B context.
 Therefore, your startup will need to show that it can afford to pay you the prevailing wage as well as support business operations.